Looking for tips for teaching writing? I can explain my process for you.

 Worksheets get a bad reputation.
 However, can they help some students?

 Let’s define ‘worksheet.’
 Teachers seldom use a writing worksheet with weak activities.
-(I’m referring to the activities that give worksheets a bad name – fill in the blank, copying from a textbook).
+(I’m referring to the activities that give worksheets a bad name – fill in the blank, copying from a textbook and then doing nothing.)
 Normally, writing worksheets contain brainstorming ideas and prompts.
 Other times they are graphic organizers, helping students sort through their ideas.